HumptyDumpty0412/pands-Progect/README.md

 Using df.shape, df.tail,df.head you can see more structure how it can be

 Now we ready to git push this Data set to your repository.
-Prigect point has conclusion in few steps:
+Progect point has conclusion in few steps:
 1. Load the data
 2. Analyze and visualize the dataset
 3. Model training.